OnroerendErfgoed/skosprovider/docs/usage.rst

 Because of this, the only part where the different providers are different is when instantiating the provider, since they need to be configured for their data source.
-Eg., the :class:`skosprovider.providers.DictionaryProvider` is a very simple provider that requires a list of dictionaries to operate on.
+Eg., the :class:`skosprovider.providers.DictionaryProvider` is a very simple provider that requires a list of concept and collection dictionaries as ``concepts_and_collections``.
 Apart from this one very specific data element, there are a few configuration :meth:`parameters <skosprovider.providers.VocabularyProvider.__init__>` that are passed to every existing provider.
 Every provider requires that a parameter `metadata` is passed to it.
 This is a dictionary that has one